Press release (or news release) template

 Related Products

-• [This section is optional, if no related products are associated with this release please remove.
-Use the examples below as a guide.
-You might need to reformat this as a bulleted list.]
+• [This section is optional, if no related products are associated with this release then remove the section.
+Keep section as a bulleted list – if copying and pasting into your email or word processor you may need to reform.
+Use the examples below as a guide. ]

 • [Example one: Title of product – https://www.the-link-to-that-product.com/